bitshares/bsips/bsip-recurringmonthly.md

 ## Definition B: Elements of the Additional Recurring Definition

-The proposed recurring withdrawal periods are defined by three elements:
+The proposed recurring withdrawal periods are defined by five elements:

 - a starting date-time in UTC,
 - a starting day of month defined as a number between 1-28,
-- a starting hour of the day in UTC defined by a number between 1 and 23 (inclusive),
+- a starting hour of the day in UTC defined by a number between 0 and 23 (inclusive),
 - a periodic interval defined in terms of calendar units, and
 - an expiration date-time in UTC.